natstpt/Makrukthai-Assistant/README.md

 I would like to express our gratitude to the following resources:

 1. **Pieces image**: The piece images used in this project are sourced from [PlayOK](https://www.playok.com/th/makruk/).
 2. **Chess Variant Engine**: This project utilizes the [Fairy Stockfish](https://github.com/ianfab/Fairy-Stockfish) engine, a powerful and highly configurable chess variant engine developed by Fabian Fichter.
-We would like to express our gratitude to Fabian and the entire Fairy Stockfish community for their incredible work and for making this project possible.
+I would like to express our gratitude to Fabian and the entire Fairy Stockfish community for their incredible work and for making this project possible.